We hear it every day.

 Scented or flavored teas retain the same health benefits as the variety of tea they were made with.
 Thus, a White Jasmine tea will be healthier than an Oolong Jasmine Tea; or an Orange Green Tea is healthier than an Orange Black Tea.

-Herbal teas that are not actually made from the tea plant, but from another plant offer, none of the health benefits of tea.
+Herbal teas that are not actually made from the tea plant, but from another plant offer none of the health benefits of tea.
 They may, however, have other benefits, depending on the herb or herbs they contain.
+And some of those benefits are pretty amazing.
+This article covers the health benefits of herbal teas.

 Studies have suggested that the antioxidants contained in tea might help protect against various types of cancers including: stomach, prostate, breast, pancreas, skin, colorectal, lung, esophagus, small intestine, liver, colon, ovarian and oral cancers.
 Current research is mixed and more study is needed.
 For more information, check out this report by the National Cancer Institute.